zype/zype.github.io/_site/api_docs/segments.md

 Parameter | Function | Type
 --------- | -------- | ----
-id1  | ID of the Video to which the segment belongs.
-Example: 5389352e69702d401b000000. | String id2        | ID of the segment to be updated.
-Example: 5389352e69702d401b000000. | String segment | A set of key value pairs that describe the segment.
-Example: segment[description]=description. | Hash description | The description for the video segment | String start | The point in the video where the segment begins | Integer end | The point in the video where the segment ends | Integer
+id1  | ID of the Video to which the segment belongs (Example: 5389352e69702d401b000000) | String id2        | ID of the segment to be updated (Example: 5389352e69702d401b000000) | String segment | A set of key value pairs that describe the segment.
+Example: segment[description]=description | Hash description | The description for the video segment | String start | The point in the video where the segment begins | Integer end | The point in the video where the segment ends | Integer